You've researched high-value target queries and prompts and created relevant content, but traffic is still declining.

 How to spot this problem:

 - Google Search Console – Google Search Console reports the server errors and 404 (aka broken links) it encounters.
-The Fetch and Render Tool also serves as a useful point solution.
+Use the URL Inspection tool’s rendered HTML view to verify what Google sees.

 - Analyze the outputs from regularly scheduled crawls for server errors.
 Also note issues such as re-direct loops, meta refreshes, and all other circumstances where ultimately Google cannot access the page.